myeonghak/AutoEncoder_for_Denoising/README.md

 ### References

 most part of the codes are from Jeff Heaton's Repo.
+Thank you for the awesome works!
 </br>
 check out this repo for more interesting and easy implementations using keras.
 https://github.com/jeffheaton/t81_558_deep_learning